 If you’re ready to have smooth edges, you’ve got to pay close attention to how you use your edge control products.
 While some women just put a few dollops on their fingertips and smooth across the edges, this is not always the most efficient method.

 If you want your edge control for natural hair to work well, you’ve got to use more than the edge control product.
-Tools of the trade include a soft toothbrush and/or regular boar bristle brush, an oil of your choice, a satin head scarf, and your favorite alcohol-free edge control product.
+Tools of the trade include a and/or regular boar bristle brush, an oil of your choice, a satin head scarf, and your favorite alcohol-free edge control product.

 - First, apply a leave-in conditioner or cream to your edges and your favorite oil.

 - Then, implement the edge control of your choice to your hair.
 I really love Curls passion fruit control paste Using your toothbrush, push back the hair that has the product on it.
 This step will help smooth out the product on your hair.

 - Finally, tie your head scarf around your head.
 Leave the scarf in place for at least 15-30 minutes.
 This will help your hair dry and keep your edges smooth.

 Fact: your edges are fragile, and they need a lot of tender loving care.
 Although many women with African-American hair textures will rely on edge control styling gels because they add a slick look to a lot of different hairstyles, but daily use of these products can lead to hair breakage along the edge of your scalp and even at the nape.